Passport to Careers Guide: Applying to Passport to Careers

 If you are in Washington State foster care, in grades 7–12 (up to age 21), and have not graduated from high school, you will be automatically signed up for the College Bound Scholarship.
 You will receive a certificate with pledge requirements in the mail, from your school counselor, or from another staff person at your school.

 If you are in tribal foster care, federal refugee foster care, or Interstate Compact on the Placement of Children (ICPC) care, you will need to apply for College Bound.
-Complete an application in 7th or 8th grade or check with your school’s counselor to see if your application was already started.
+Check with your school’s counselor to see if your application was already started.

 Questions?
 Contact College Bound program staff at firstname.lastname@example.org or 1-888-535-0747, option 1.

 Find out about state and federal aid programs

 In addition to the Passport to Careers program, look into the following state financial aid programs:

 - Washington College Grant can be used at Washington’s eligible colleges.
 The grant amounts vary by the type of college you attend.

 - College Bound Scholarship combines with other state aid like the Washington College Grant to pay for tuition at public college rates, some fees, and a small book allowance.

 - State Work Study provides an approved job either on campus or off-campus so students can increase their earnings and build skills and reduce reliance on student loans.
 Students are paid a competitive hourly wage.

 - Washington State Opportunity Scholarship (WSOS) helps eligible students attain a bachelor’s degree in science, technology, engineer, math and health care through scholarships of up to $22,500.
 WSOS also offers a quarterly $1,500 scholarship for eligible trade, STEM, or health care programs at community and technical colleges.